learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you detect a browser language preference?
+## Q 12.4.
+How do you detect a browser language preference?

 You can use navigator object to detect a browser language preference as below,